quantumduck/bsm-sudoku/README.md

 $ nvm use 8.11.3
 ```

 Running the command `npm install` in the root of the repository will install and build the dependencies.
+The test file can be run with `npm test`.
 The app itself can be started with `node app/app.js`.

 ## Tools
 This is the first time I attempted my own Node.js project from scratch.
 I considered using Ruby on Rails, which I did a lot of a year ago, but thought this would be a good opportunity to learn something.